Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential

 Different courses and programs have somewhat differing application processes, which we’ll describe here.
 (If you’re confused about what any of these courses or programs are, please read on in this memo; we describe each of them in questions and answers later on.)

-First, all of our clinics, our three “workshop” courses, and a few other courses including Advocacy of Criminal Cases (an intensive simulation course) have a special application process.
-If you are interested in one of these courses, we encourage you to apply through our online application system (go to www.nyls.edu/ocelapplication), which will open on March 5 at 4 pm, and continue through March 24 at 12 pm.
+First, all of our clinics, and Advocacy of Criminal Cases (an intensive simulation course), have a special application process.
+If you are interested in one of these courses, we encourage you to apply through our online application system (go to www.nyls.edu/ocelapplication), which will open on March 4 at 4 pm, and continue through March 23 at 12 pm.
 Students who apply by March 23 will be the first students considered for available places in these courses, and some of our courses will likely fill all of their available slots from these applicants.
-If you don’t apply by the early decision date (March 24), however, you can still submit applications, and you may then be able to get into courses that still have openings, or you may be placed on a wait list for those courses which are oversubscribed.
-Some faculty members teaching these courses will want to interview applicants before deciding who to place in their class; if so, you’ll be prompted to schedule an interview when you fill out your online application.
+If you don’t apply by the early decision date (March 23), however, you can still submit applications, and you may then be able to get into courses that still have openings, or you may be placed on a wait list for those courses which are oversubscribed.
+Some faculty members teaching these courses will want to interview applicants before deciding who to place in their class; if so, when you fill out your online application you’ll be prompted to schedule an interview.

 Second, if you are interested in an externship, click on the Career Resources tab, Externships.
 Instructions on the application process for externships, and deadlines, are provided there.

 Third, competition teams, which are “co-curricular” activities rather than courses (though in some you can earn credits towards graduation), each have their own application process.
 You should check with the faculty advisor or student leaders of the teams you’re interested in for details.

-Fifth, and finally, for all other clinical and experiential courses you should register in the same way as you would for any other NYLS course.
+Sixth, and finally, for all other experiential courses you should register in the same way as you would for any other NYLS course.